fbef0102/Game-Private_Plugin/Plugin_插件/Server_伺服器/l4d_vote_block/readme.md

         // If 1, allow spectator to call vote. l4d_vote_block_allow_spectator "0"

-        // Turn on vote 'Return to Lobby' in these game modes.
-0=All, 1=Coop/Realism, 2=Survival, 4=Versus, 8=Scavenge.
+        // Turn on vote 'Return to Lobby' in these game modes. -1: Block All, 0=Allow All, 1=Coop/Realism, 2=Survival, 4=Versus, 8=Scavenge.
 Add numbers together.
         l4d_vote_block_modes_tog_returntolobby "0"

-        // Turn on vote 'Return to Lobby' in these difficulty.
-0=All, 1=Easy, 2=Normal, 4=Hard, 8=Impossible.
+        // Turn on vote 'Return to Lobby' in these difficulty. -1: Block All, 0=Allow All, 1=Easy, 2=Normal, 4=Hard, 8=Impossible.
 Add numbers together.
-(Only check difficulty in Coop/Realism)
+(Only check difficulty in Coop/Realism) l4d_vote_block_difficulty_tog_returntolobby "0"
-        l4d_vote_block_difficulty_tog_returntolobby "0"

-        // Turn on vote 'Restart Game' in these game modes.
-0=All, 1=Coop/Realism, 2=Survival, 4=Versus, 8=Scavenge.
+        // Turn on vote 'Restart Game' in these game modes. -1: Block All, 0=Allow All, 1=Coop/Realism, 2=Survival, 4=Versus, 8=Scavenge.
 Add numbers together.
         l4d_vote_block_modes_tog_restartgame "0"

-        // Turn on vote 'Restart Game' in these difficulty.
-0=All, 1=Easy, 2=Normal, 4=Hard, 8=Impossible.
+        // Turn on vote 'Restart Game' in these difficulty. -1: Block All, 0=Allow All, 1=Easy, 2=Normal, 4=Hard, 8=Impossible.
 Add numbers together.
 (Only check difficulty in Coop/Realism)
         l4d_vote_block_difficulty_tog_restartgame "0"

-        // Turn on vote 'Change Difficulty' in these game modes.
-0=All, 1=Coop/Realism, 2=Survival, 4=Versus, 8=Scavenge.
+        // Turn on vote 'Change Difficulty' in these game modes. -1: Block All, 0=Allow All, 1=Coop/Realism, 2=Survival, 4=Versus, 8=Scavenge.
 Add numbers together.
         l4d_vote_block_modes_tog_changedifficulty "0"

-        // Turn on vote 'Change Difficulty' in these difficulty.
-0=All, 1=Easy, 2=Normal, 4=Hard, 8=Impossible.
+        // Turn on vote 'Change Difficulty' in these difficulty. -1: Block All, 0=Allow All, 1=Easy, 2=Normal, 4=Hard, 8=Impossible.
 Add numbers together.
 (Only check difficulty in Coop/Realism)
         l4d_vote_block_difficulty_tog_changedifficulty "0"

-        // Turn on vote 'Change Mission' in these game modes.
-0=All, 1=Coop/Realism, 2=Survival, 4=Versus, 8=Scavenge.
+        // Turn on vote 'Change Mission' in these game modes. -1: Block All, 0=Allow All, 1=Coop/Realism, 2=Survival, 4=Versus, 8=Scavenge.
 Add numbers together.
         l4d_vote_block_modes_tog_changemission "0"

-        // Turn on vote 'Change Mission' in these difficulty.
-0=All, 1=Easy, 2=Normal, 4=Hard, 8=Impossible.
+        // Turn on vote 'Change Mission' in these difficulty. -1: Block All, 0=Allow All, 1=Easy, 2=Normal, 4=Hard, 8=Impossible.
 Add numbers together.
 (Only check difficulty in Coop/Realism)
         l4d_vote_block_difficulty_tog_changemission "0"

-        // Turn on vote 'Change Chapter' in these game modes.
-0=All, 1=Coop/Realism, 2=Survival, 4=Versus, 8=Scavenge.
+        // Turn on vote 'Change Chapter' in these game modes. -1: Block All, 0=Allow All, 1=Coop/Realism, 2=Survival, 4=Versus, 8=Scavenge.
 Add numbers together.
         l4d_vote_block_modes_tog_changechapter "0"

-        // Turn on vote 'Change Chapter' in these difficulty.
-0=All, 1=Easy, 2=Normal, 4=Hard, 8=Impossible.
+        // Turn on vote 'Change Chapter' in these difficulty. -1: Block All, 0=Allow All, 1=Easy, 2=Normal, 4=Hard, 8=Impossible.
 Add numbers together.
 (Only check difficulty in Coop/Realism)
         l4d_vote_block_difficulty_tog_changechapter "0"

-        // Turn on vote 'Change Alltalk' in these game modes.
-0=All, 1=Coop/Realism, 2=Survival, 4=Versus, 8=Scavenge.
+        // Turn on vote 'Change Alltalk' in these game modes. -1: Block All, 0=Allow All, 1=Coop/Realism, 2=Survival, 4=Versus, 8=Scavenge.
 Add numbers together.
         l4d_vote_block_modes_tog_changealltalk "0"

-        // Turn on vote 'Change Alltalk' in these difficulty.
-0=All, 1=Easy, 2=Normal, 4=Hard, 8=Impossible.
+        // Turn on vote 'Change Alltalk' in these difficulty. -1: Block All, 0=Allow All, 1=Easy, 2=Normal, 4=Hard, 8=Impossible.
 Add numbers together.
 (Only check difficulty in Coop/Realism)
         l4d_vote_block_difficulty_tog_changealltalk "0"

-        // Turn on vote 'Kick' in these game modes.
-0=All, 1=Coop/Realism, 2=Survival, 4=Versus, 8=Scavenge.
+        // Turn on vote 'Kick' in these game modes. -1: Block All, 0=Allow All, 1=Coop/Realism, 2=Survival, 4=Versus, 8=Scavenge.
 Add numbers together.
         l4d_vote_block_modes_tog_kick "0"

-        // Turn on vote 'Kick' in these difficulty.
-0=All, 1=Easy, 2=Normal, 4=Hard, 8=Impossible.
+        // Turn on vote 'Kick' in these difficulty. -1: Block All, 0=Allow All, 1=Easy, 2=Normal, 4=Hard, 8=Impossible.
 Add numbers together.
 (Only check difficulty in Coop/Realism)
         l4d_vote_block_difficulty_tog_kick "0"

         // Players with these flags have immune of being kicked by vote.
 (Empty = Everyone, -1: Nobody)